Boston’s #1 Home Cleaning & Maid Service

 Keeping your home clean and tidy is a huge undertaking, especially if you have a family or a full-time job.
 And as one of the most expensive cities in the country, Boston cleaning services aren’t always accessible or affordable.

 We at Patriot Maids want to change that.
 We provide a wide range of deep cleaning and housekeeping services—all for a bargain price.
 Get your Boston home cleaning done by the professionals.
-Call Patriot Maids, the #1 Boston maid service and cleaning referral agency.
+Call Patriot Maids at (617) 925-7171 and schedule today!

 Boston’s Top Fine Dining Restaurants You Need To Try